anornkun/ecash_node_tools/README.md

 2. Run on Your Own Machine: This requires you to maintain the hardware and ensure a reliable internet connection.

-3. Commercial Service: For a hassle-free option, use a [commercial service](https://ecashstaking.com/) that manages eCash staking for a commission.
+For a hassle-free staking option, you can also use a [commercial service](https://ecashstaking.com/) that manages eCash staking for a commission.